-- (ii) the tribunal shall investigate the matter and shall report to the Speaker of the House of Representatives on the facts thereof; - (iii) the Justice of Appeal or judge of the Supreme Court whose inability to exercise the functions of his office is under enquiry in accordance with the provisions of this subsection, shall have the right to appear and to be represented before the tribunal during the investigation by the tribunal of the facts of the case; - (iv) the House shall consider the report of the tribunal at the first convenient sitting of the House after the report is received and may, on a motion supported by the votes of not less than two-thirds of all the voting members of the House, resolve that the aforesaid Justice of Appeal or judge of the Supreme Court be removed from office and if the House so resolves, he shall thereupon cease to hold office. - (d) If the question of removing a Justice of Appeal or judge of the Supreme Court from office has been referred to a tribunal under this subsection, the House of Representatives may, by resolution, suspend that Justice of Appeal or judge of the Supreme Court, as the case may be, from performing the functions of his office and any such suspension may at any time be revoked by the House by resolution and shall, in any case cease to have effect if, upon consideration of the report of the tribunal in accordance with the provisions of this subsection, the House does not remove such Justice of Appeal or judge of the Supreme Court from office. - (5) The prescribed age for the purposes of subsection (1) of this section is the age of sixty-five years in the case of a Justice of Appeal and sixty-two years in the case of a judge of the Supreme Court, or such other age as may be prescribed by Parliament;
+(ii) the tribunal shall investigate the matter and shall report to the Speaker of the H o u s e o f Representatives on the facts thereof;

+(iii) Justice the of Appeal or judge of the Supreme Court whose inability to exercise the functions of his under office is enquiry in accordance with the provisions of this subsection, have shall the right to appear to and be represented before the tribunal during the investigation by the tribunal of the facts of the case;

+(iv) House shall the consider report of the tribunal at the first convenient sitting of the House after the report is received and may, on motion supported by the votes of not less than twothirds of all the voting members of the House, resolve that the aforesaid Justice of Appeal or judge of the Supreme Court be removed from office and if the House so resolves, he shall thereupon cease to hold office.

+- If the question of removing (d) a Justice of Appeal or judge of the Supreme Court from office has been referred to tribunal under this subsection, the House Representatives may resolution, suspend that Justice of Appeal or judge of the Supreme Court, as the case may be, from performing the functions of his office and any such suspension may at any time be revoked by the House by resolution and shall, in any case cease to have effect if, consideration of the report of the tribunal in with accordance the provisions of this subsection, the House does not remove such Justice of Appeal or judge of Supreme Court from office. - (5) The prescribed age for the purposes of subsection (1\0 of this section is the age of sixty-five years in the case of a Justice of Appeal and sixty-two years in the case of a judge of the Supreme Court, or such other age as may be prescribed by Parliament;